Cashless at Vyners

 Parents are advised that the School is unable to advance money to students who come to school with insufficient funds on their account.
 In such situations, a basic sandwich and a piece of fruit will be supplied by the school for one day only, after which parents are asked to make appropriate lunch arrangements for their child.

 Students who leave the school should endeavour to spend all remaining funds on the system.
-If this is not possible, balances may be transferred to a sibling account for free.
-Refunds may be requested for amounts over £10.
-Please note that all refund requests must be made by email to the Finance Manager (firstname.lastname@example.org) no later than 31 July in the year of leaving.
+If this is not possible, the school will transfer any remaining balances to a sibling who is in school.
+Where this is not applicable, refunds may be requested for amounts over £10 by emailing the Finance Team (firstname.lastname@example.org) no later than 31 July in the year of leaving.
+Refunds may also now be directly requested from squidcard (who will return funds to the bank card stored on the system).
 Amounts left on the system after this date will be treated as a donation to school funds.